 - Target impression share

-In this strategy, Google Ads automatically sets and adjusts your bids according to your target CPA value, which is the maximum amount of money you are willing to spend to acquire a customer.
+With tCPA, Google Ads automatically sets and adjusts your bids according to the maximum amount of money you are willing to spend to acquire a customer.

 Although some conversions may cost more, others will cost less to even out and align with your acquisition costs.
 Of course, this requires you to understand your current acquisition costs.